pscally1005/pscally1005.github.io/_posts/recipes/bread/2026-01-02-cloud-loaf.markdown

 - low fat
 - high protein
 - egg whites
-Description: This healthy <a href='/recipes/bread'>bread</a> loaf alternative contains only 3 ingredients and is essentially pure <a href='/misc/protein'>protein</a>, being practically <a href='/misc/carbs'>carb</a> and <a href='/misc/fats'>fat</a> free.
+Description: This healthy <a href='/recipes/bread'>bread</a> loaf alternative contains only 3 ingredients and is essentially pure <a href='/misc/protein'>protein</a>, being practically <a href='/misc/carbs'>carb</a> and <a href='/misc/fats'>fat free</a>.
 The base relies on <a href='/misc/meat#egg-whites'>liquid egg whites</a>, which are whipped to provide air and structure, similar to an angel food cake.
 Then <a href='/misc/dairy#whey'>protein powder</a> is folded in to provide additional structure and <a href='/misc/protein'>protein</a>, as well as a midly sweet flavor.
 You can have the entire <a href='/recipes/bread'>bread</a> prepared in less time than it takes to heat up the oven!
 Instructions:
 - Preheat your oven to 350F.
-Line a <a href='https://amzn.to/3YUjIkN'>9x5" bread pan</a> with parchment paper, and lightly grease the paper
+Line a <a href='https://amzn.to/3YUjIkN'>9x5" bread pan</a> with parchment paper, and <a href='https://amzn.to/3Hdg0gk'>lightly grease</a> the paper

 - In a large glass or <a href='https://amzn.to/4rb3CiD'>metal bowl</a>, whip your <a href='/misc/meat#egg-whites'>egg whites</a> on high speed with a <a href='https://amzn.to/45yqsbM'>hand mixer</a> for about 5 minutes, or until you have stiff peaks
 - <img src='/assets/Food/Bread/Cloud Loaf/egg-whites.jpg' alt='' class='instruction-image'>